 Can I make Madeline cookies using cream ahead of time?

-Definitely.
-These cookies keep well and are perfect for make-ahead occasions.
-Just store them properly and they’ll taste fresh for days.
+Definitely, these cookies keep well and are perfect for make-ahead occasions.
+Just store them properly, and they’ll taste fresh for days.

 Why didn’t my Madeline cookies rise properly?